calvenjs/KC-Breakout-Strategy/README.md

 1. Acquire the stock price data - using alphavantage.
 2. Populate Technical Indicators into OHLC dictionary.
 3. Populate Buy and Sell signals.
-4. Calculate returns and CAGR
+4. Calculate returns, CAGR, Max Drawdown and Calmar Ratio

 ### Strategy Overview
 Long-only
 Entry:
 If the asset closes above the upper channel, obv is higher than obv_ema, a buy signal is generated.
 Exit:
 If the asset closes below the middle channel (20 EMA), obv is lower than obv_ema, a sell signal is generated.

+### Evaluation

 # Work still in progress...
 1. Working on screening tickers for the strategy (currently uses high volatile stocks frequently mentioned my retail traders)